roVer-HM/suq-controller/README.md

 1. Download and install:

-**It is highly recommended to install git-lfs to also download the VADERE models.**
+**It is highly recommended to install git-lfs to also download the Vadere models.**

 Download source code, pre-set VADERE models and example environments with git:
 ```